AtticusHelvig/csc240/TestReviews/test1.md

 5. **Compilation**: Compilation is a process of translating source code written in a high-level programming language into machine-readable instructions.
 While compilation is an essential aspect of software development, it is not considered one of the four pillars of the Object-Oriented paradigm.
 Instead, the four pillars focus on principles and concepts related to object-oriented programming, such as inheritance, abstraction, encapsulation, and polymorphism.

 ### Question 10
+What are the three forces that influenced the evolution of languages?
+(Choose three)

++ `Companies strive to create something new for the market`
++ `Evolution of more powerful hardware`
++ `Von Neuman and Turing laid out a roadmap of languages and we are making progress`
++ `Need to create larger programs`
++ `With AI, computers are getting smarter`
++ `Development of compiler theory`

 **Answers:**
 + `Evolution of more powerful hardware`
 + `Need to create larger programs`